 Today’s businesses are increasingly using video to share all types of internal and external information.
-For organizations of virtually all sizes, video is fast becoming the preferred medium for delivering employee training, live corporate events, product demonstrations, executive communications, and financial reports, to name just a few examples.
+For organizations of virtually all sizes, video is fast becoming the preferred medium for delivering employee training, live streamed events, product demonstrations, executive communications, and financial reports, to name just a few examples.

 But as more and more companies are taking advantage of producing videos that support the business, many still don’t have a good system for hosting these videos.